NischalKeshav/NischalVCS/README.md

 ## Dependencies

-This project uses the dirent.h library, which means it only runs on POSIX-compliant systems such as macOS and Linux.
+This project uses the dirent.h library, which means it only runs on POSIX-compliant systems such as macOS and Linux.\\

+Thanks to the LazyVim team.
+I love this new tech.